 The Illinois Uniform Premarital Agreement Act

-Premarital agreements in Illinois are governed by state statute.
+Premarital agreements in Illinois are governed by state statutes.
 The statute defines a premarital agreement as “an agreement between prospective spouses made in contemplation of marriage and to be effective upon marriage.”
 These agreements must be in writing and must be signed by both prospective spouses.
 One interesting fact about these agreements is that, unlike normal contracts, they are enforceable without consideration.
-Consideration is a term from contract law, and in very basic terms it means that for a contract to be valid either both sides have to get something out of it or both sides have to give something up.
+Consideration is a term from contract law, and in very basic terms, it means that for a contract to be valid either both sides have to get something out of it or both sides have to give something up.
 Since that is not required in premarital agreements, they can be fairly one-sided.
-That is why its important for both prospective spouses to have their own attorneys.
+That is why it’s important for both prospective spouses to have their own attorneys.